-The Audit Committee comprises of Mr. Bhushan Shah, Mr. Vinod Shah and Ms. Purnima Pavle.
-Mr Bhushan Shah has been designated as Chairman of the Audit Committee.
+The Audit Committee comprises Mr. Bhushan Shah, Mr. Vinod Shah and Ms. Purnima Pavle.
+Mr. Bhushan Shah has been designated as Chairman of the Audit Committee.
 All members are financially literate and bring in expertise in the fields of finance, economics, development, strategy and management.

 The Committee met four times during the year.
-These meetings were held on May 13, 2016, September 3, 2016, November 22, 2016 and February 7, 2017.
+These meetings were held on May 23, 2017, August 8, 2017, November 6, 2017 and February 6, 2018.
+All committee members attended all the meetings.